-Before starting the chapter, ask the students to read the comic given in page number 26 to understand the recap of the topic.
+Before starting the chapter, ask the students to read the comic given on page 24 to understand the recap of the topic.

 While teaching this chapter, tell the students that keyboard is used to write on computer screen.

 Show to the students that a keyboard has small buttons on it called keys.